OpenMDAO/dymos/mkdocs/docs/command_line/command_line.md

 optional arguments:
-  -h, --help            show this help message and exit -s, --simulate        If given, perform simulation after solving the
+  -h, --help            show this help message and exit -s, --simulate        If given, perform simulation after solving the problem.
-                        problem.
-  -n, --no_solve        If given, do not run the driver on the problem
-                        (simulate only)
-  -i, --no_iterate      If given, do not iterate the driver on the problem) -t SOLUTION, --solution SOLUTION
+  -n, --no_solve        If given, do not run the driver on the problem (simulate only) -t SOLUTION, --solution SOLUTION
-                        A previous solution record file (or explicit simulation record file) from which the initial guess should be loaded. (default: None) -r, --reset_grid      If given, reset the grid to the specs given in the problem definition instead of the grid associated with the loaded solution.
+                        A previous solution record file (or explicit simulation record file) from which the initial guess should be loaded. (default: None)
+  -r, --reset_grid      If given, reset the grid to the specs given in the problem definition instead of the grid associated with the loaded solution.
   -l REFINE_LIMIT, --refine_limit REFINE_LIMIT
-                        The number of passes through the grid refinement algorithm to use. (default: 0)
+                        The number of passes through the grid refinement algorithm to use. (default: 0) -o SOLUTION_RECORD_FILE, --solution_record_file SOLUTION_RECORD_FILE
+                        Set the name of the case recorder file for solution results. (default: dymos_solution.db) -i SIMULATION_RECORD_FILE, --simulation_record_file SIMULATION_RECORD_FILE
+                        Set the name of the case recorder file for simulation results. (default: dymos_simulation.db) -p, --make_plots      If given, automatically generate plots of all timeseries outputs.
+  -e PLOT_DIR, --plot_dir PLOT_DIR
+                        Set the name of the directory to store the timeseries plots. (default: plots)
 ```
 The only non-optional argument to a `dymos` command line invocation is the name of a script that
 creates an instance of a Dymos Problem.
 For example: